binarytrails/notes/system/arch-linux-dell-precision-5570.md

 In this section, I will help you get started with a basic **G**raphical **U**ser **I**nterface and a basic system configuration using Gnome 3.

-1. Get your MacBook Arch drivers
+1. Get your Dell Precision 5570 Arch drivers

     Graphic card